 Through the study of various non-fiction (including expository, narrative, persuasive, informational, and argumentative texts), this course prepares students to understand the everyday functions of language and literature.
 Students practice analysis of authors' language, style, and rhetorical choices, while simultaneously increasing their worn abilities in those areas.
-Along with intensive Standardized test preparation, this course offers students training to meet the various demands of their world with the ability to think, reason, and communicate powerfully about written, visual, and multi-media texts.
-Students read Outliers, by Malcolm Gladwell, Brave New World, by Aldous Huxley, and Into the Wild, by

-Jon Krakauer and Just Mercy by Bryan Stevenson The course also includes an independent reading experience (in the mode of autobiography/memoir) and involves a research-based synthesis project.
+Along with standardized test preparation, this course offers students training to meet the various demands of their world with the ability to think, reason, and communicate powerfully about written, visual, and multi-media texts.
+Students read Gladwell's Outliers, Krakauer's Into the Wild, and Stevenson's Just Mercy.
+The course also includes an independent reading experience (in the mode of autobiography/memoir) and a research-based synthesis project.

-175- DEBATE

-9th Grade Requirement: Permission of Instructor
+175-ARGUMENTATION AND DEBATE 9th Grade Requirement: Permission of Instructor